Transportation Information for the 2021-2022 School Year

 Dear NAPLS Families,

-The first day of school on August 15 for nearly 5,000 students will soon be here!
+The first day of school on August 19 will soon be here!
 We are excited to welcome students back-to-school.
-This update includes important information about school bus transportation eligibility for the 2019-20 school year.
+This update includes important information about school bus transportation eligibility for the 2021-22 school year.
 Please review in its entirety.

-If eligible, families will be able to view their transportation information in the Ecollect forms in PowerSchool beginning on August 7, 2019.
+If eligible and you have not opted out for transportation, families will be able to view their transportation information in the Ecollect forms in PowerSchool beginning on August 11, 2021.
 The information includes the student’s bus number, stop location and time of pick-up and drop-off for the new school year.

 Please view the additional information below regarding transportation for this school year at New Albany - Plain Local Schools.